-45. Aviation security responsibilities of catering operator.
+47. Aviation security responsibilities of catering operator

-(1) A catering operator shall, before accepting supplies and equipment for preparation as catering supplies for transport in an aircraft-

-- (a) register the name and address of the supplier of the supplies and equipment with the authority; - (b) establish the credentials of the person who delivers the supplies and equipment; - (c) ensure, on the basis of appropriate security controls or security screening, that the supplies and equipment do not contain any prohibited items; - (d) ensure the safeguarding of the supplies and equipment from unauthorised interference after acceptance;

-- (e) ensure that the supplies and equipment are received by staff who are recruited and trained by the operator; - (f) designate a person to implement and supervise the screening process; - (g) ensure that catering stores and supplies are not carried by air unless they have been subjected to screening; - (h) ensure that each shipment of catering stores and supplies is accompanied by documentation providing the statement of the security status of the shipment; - (i) ensure that persons engaged to implement security controls are subject to background checks and selection procedures, are capable of fulfilling their duties and are adequately trained; and - (j) ensure the safety of the catering supplies and stores against unlawful interference until the catering supplies and stores have been placed in the aircraft;
+- (1) A catering operator shall, before accepting supplies and equipment for preparation as catering supplies for transport in an aircraft - (a) register the name and address of the supplier of the supplies and equipment with the authority; - (b) establish the credentials of the person who delivers the supplies and equipment; - (c) ensure, on the basis of appropriate security controls or security screening, that the supplies and equipment do not contain any prohibited items; - (d) ensure the safeguarding of the supplies and equipment from unauthorised interference after acceptance; - (e) ensure that the supplies and equipment are received by staff who are recruited and trained by the operator; - (f) designate a person to implement and supervise the screening process; - (g) ensure that catering stores and supplies are not carried by air unless they have been subjected to screening; - (h) ensure that each shipment of catering stores and supplies is accompanied by documentation providing the statement of the security status of the shipment; - (i) ensure that persons engaged to implement security controls are capable of fulfilling their duties and are adequately trained- - (i) background checks are completed in respect of persons implementing security controls, persons with unescorted access to security restricted areas

-(2) A catering operator who offers catering stores and supplies to an aircraft operator for transport by aircraft shall produce and make available to the aircraft operator, and the authority, on demand, shipping documents, records of supplies and equipment accepted and catering stores and supplies offered for air transport, employee training records and other accountable catering documents.
+- and persons with access to sensitive aviation security information prior to their taking up these duties or accessing such areas or information; - (ii) recurrent background checks are applied to such persons at intervals defined by the appropriate authority; and - (iii) persons found unsuitable by any background check are immediately denied the ability to implement security controls, unescorted access to security restricted areas, and access to sensitive aviation security information; - (j) ensure the safety of the catering supplies and stores against unlawful interference until the catering supplies and stores have been placed in the aircraft. - (2) A catering operator who offers catering stores and supplies to an aircraft operator for transport by aircraft shall produce and make available to the aircraft operator and the authority, on demand, shipping documents, records of supplies and equipment accepted and catering stores and supplies offered for air transport, employee training records and other accountable catering documents.

-46. Conditions for acceptance of catering stores and supplies for air transportation.
+48. Conditions for acceptance of catering stores and supplies for air transportation

-(1) An aircraft operator shall accept catering stores and supplies for transport on an aircraft from a catering operator only.

-(2) An aircraft operator shall, before accepting catering stores and supplies for transport on an aircraft, ensure-

-- (a) that the catering stores and supplies have been subjected to appropriate security controls which may include screening; - (b) that the shipments of catering supplies and stores are recorded; and - (c) that catering supplies and stores are delivered by an authorised employee of the catering operator.
+- (1) An aircraft operator shall accept catering stores and supplies for transport on an aircraft from a catering operator only. - (2) An aircraft operator shall, before accepting catering stores and supplies for transport on an aircraft, ensure - (a) that the catering stores and supplies have been subjected to appropriate security controls which may include screening; - (b) that the shipments of catering supplies and stores are recorded; and

-(3) An aircraft operator shall not accept any catering supplies and stores for transport by aircraft unless the documentation for those catering supplies and stores is examined for inconsistencies and is accompanied by a valid security declaration.

-(4) An aircraft operator shall require a catering operator to comply with the International Civil Aviation Organisation Technical Instructions for the Safe Transportation of Dangerous Goods by Air, Doc.
-9284.

-(5) An aircraft operator shall make available to the authority, a report of any incident where a catering or equivalent document did not provide an accurate record of the catering supplies and stores being offered for air transport.

-(6) An aircraft operator shall preserve, for not less than one year, a record of acceptance checklists and inspections carried out under regulation 46.
+- (c) that catering supplies and stores are delivered by an authorised employee of the catering operator. - (3) An aircraft operator shall not accept any catering supplies and stores for transport by an aircraft unless the documentation for those catering supplies and stores is examined for inconsistencies and is accompanied by a valid security declaration. - (4) An aircraft operator shall require a catering operator to comply with the International Civil Aviation Organisation Technical Instructions for the Safe Transportation of Dangerous Goods by Air, Doc.
+9284. - (5) An aircraft operator shall make available to the authority, a report of any incident where a catering or equivalent document did not provide an accurate record of the catering supplies and stores being offered for air transport. - (6) An aircraft operator shall preserve, for not less than one year, a record of acceptance checklists and inspections carried out under regulation 48.